-To use your private insurance provide the insurance information 24-48 hours prior to your appointment.
+You must provide private insurance information 24-48 hours prior to your appointment.
 You may call our office before your appointment to see what is covered.

 You will need to bring a photo ID and your health insurance card to your appointment.
 Any other payments can be made by cash or credit card.

 We are providers of Blue Cross Blue Shield, Aetna, Cigna, Carefirst, and Maryland Medicaid.

 We are NOT providers of Allegiance, Anthem Blue Cross Blue Shield, Health Keepers, Highmark, and United Healthcare.

 We accept most pre-verified insurances to cover abortion services in all of our facilities.
-All of our facilities accept MD Medicaid.
-If your insurance is through an employee of the federal government it will not cover abortion services.
-If you do not have insurance or your insurance does not cover the procedure, we do work with local funding programs.
+All of our facilities accept Maryland Medicaid.
+If your insurance is through an employee of the federal government, it will not cover abortion services.
+If you do not have insurance or your insurance does not cover the procedure, we work with local funding programs to assist with costs.